swiftlang/swift-evolution/proposals/nnnn-regex-literals.md

 // regex2: Regex<(Substring, Substring?)>
 ```

-This does not affect cases where the capture surrounds the zero quantifier or alternation:
+A zero quantifier or alternation nested within a capture do not produce an optional capture, unless the capture itself is inside a zero quantifier or alternation:

 ```swift
 let regex = /([ab]*)cd/